Madison-Bunting/INDE-577/README.md

   - [Q-Learning algorithm](https://github.com/Madison-Bunting/INDE-577/tree/main/reinforcement%20learning/1%20-%20q-learning)
   - [Graph Theory](https://github.com/Madison-Bunting/INDE-577/tree/main/reinforcement%20learning/2%20-%20graph%20theory) - this is not an explicit "algorithm" of reinforcement learning.
 Rather, this is an area of new development and overlap between a mathematical field and data science

 The examples and implementations of algorithms in this repository will specifically focus on the context of Human Resources Analytics, which is a growing area in business representing the use of data science and machine learning in the context of Human Resources.
+More detals on HR analytics can be found [here](https://lesley.edu/article/how-hr-analytics-are-changing-business).

 ## Instructor
 Randy Davila, PhD